Meta-Paleo/Peer-Review-Transparency/manuscript.md

 ### Involving quantitative analysis

-* Are the full outcomes of statistical tests reported, including basic parameter estimates of central tendency (e.g., means), other basic estimates (e.g., regression and correlation coefficients), and variability (e.g., standard deviation) and associated estimates of uncertainty (e.g., confidence or credibility intervals)?
+* Are the full outcomes of statistical tests reported, including basic parameter estimates of central tendency (e.g., means), other basic estimates (e.g., regression and correlation coefficients), and variability (e.g., standard deviation, standard error) and associated estimates of uncertainty (e.g., confidence or credibility intervals)?

-* Are appropriate test statistics reported, including the degrees of freedom and p-values?
+* For null hypothesis testing, are all appropriate test statistics reported with confidence intervals, effect sizes (e.g., Pearson's r), degrees of freedom (e.g., for ANOVAs and t-tests), and exact values for both non-significant and significant p-values?

-* For Bayesian analyses, have all results been reported, at a minimum including information on choice of priors and MCMC (Markov Chain Monte Carlo) settings (e.g. burn-in, the number of iterations, and thinning intervals)?
+* For Bayesian analyses, have all results been reported (e.g. burn-in, the number of iterations, and thinning intervals)?

 ### Involving fossil specimens